The Hitman and Her: Music

 Waterman’s home city.
-Strachan would memorably comment that "It's too hot ... they've all got eyes like saucers...".
+Strachan would memorably comment that "It's too hot ... they've all got eyes like saucers..."

 Stage dancers

 Clive Donaldson was the resident dancer.
-Jason Orange was invited to join Take That after appearing as a regular dancer, Ian Connal went on to appear in a number of 90's music videos and former dancers Jimmy Constable and Spike Dawbarn would go on to be members of the boy band 911.
-Neil Rutherford (Damson) went onto further work on TV and stage.
+Jason Orange was invited to join Take That after appearing as a regular dancer; former dancers Jimmy Constable and Spike Dawbarn would go on to be members of the boy band 911.